mikeinspace/stamps/Key-Burn.md

 # Library of current Key Burn addresses: #

 If you're unfamiliar with how a burn address works, essentially, a completely improbable pattern is chosen which proves that no private key is held.
-This is because the public key is derived from the private key, so the odds of coming up with a pre-determined pattern of great length is infinitesimally small to the point where a computer would need to grind away at keys for billions of years in order to do so.
+This is because the public key is derived from the private key, so the odds of coming up with a pre-determined pattern of great length is infinitesimally small to the point where a computer would need to grind away at keys for billions of years in order to do produce a valid private key.

 Here are the key addresses chosen for the initial launch of Key Burn.